KLavallais/AutomateRandomUser/README.md

 ---

 ## Tools/Programs Used:
+- **Microsoft Azure**: Used to create and manage the virtual machines where the Active Directory and PowerShell scripts are executed.
-- **Windows Server 2022**: The operating system on which Active Directory and PowerShell scripts are run.
+- **Windows Server 2022**: The operating system running on both the domain controller and client machines.
+- **Remote Desktop Connection**: Utilized to access and manage the virtual machines.
 - **PowerShell ISE**: Used to write, edit, and execute PowerShell scripts for automating Active Directory tasks.
 - **Active Directory Users and Computers (ADUC)**: Interface to verify and manage user accounts created via automation.
 - **PowerShell**: Script execution environment used for creating and managing Active Directory users.